Directional Cues Definition:

 Directional cues are elements of the design of a page that influence where visitors focus their attention.
 Explicit cues use elements such as arrows, lines or a pointed finger to direct a visitor’s attention, whilst suggestive cues use imagery (e.g. a face looking towards the call to action) or white space to subtly draw the user’s attention to the desired area of the page.

 The Sky TV page below uses a hand drawn arrow to encourage visitors to scroll to see further content below the fold.
 It is fairly subtle though and could easily be missed.
+A larger arrow and font size would be more effective here.

 This example from Typeform.com is much more prominent and effective at encouraging visitors to scroll.
 The use of white space also improves contrast and produces a visibly clean and uncluttered design.